robisim74/angular-l10n/README.md

 ```

 #### Plain JavaScript
-If you build apps in Angular 2 using plain JavaScript, you can include the `umd` bundle in your `index.html`:
+If you build apps in Angular 2 using ES5, you can include the `umd` bundle in your `index.html`:
 ```Html
 <script src="node_modules/angular2localization/bundles/angular2localization.umd.min.js"></script>
 ```
+and using global `ng.angular2localization` namespace.

 ## Usage
 See [library specification](https://github.com/robisim74/angular2localization/blob/master/doc/spec.md).